Course Number: 188*/3.0 X 3L, 1T (Course Code Explanation)

 This course is an introduction to the fundamentals of the guitar for students intending to teach in a class setting.
 Students will develop and apply basic guitar techniques, including chording, scales, arpeggios, slurs and tremolo, to a variety of musical styles.

 Evaluation consists of solo and group performances including a mock Royal Conservatory exam and a Blues guitar “jam”.
 Students are required to provide their own instruments; a nylon string classical guitar is preferred.

-Students will receive 24 hours of direct instruction plus 12 hours in a common lab period with students in MUSC 180* and 188* for a total of 36 class hours in one term.
+Students will receive 36 hours of instruction in one term.
 Students will have the opportunity to play in a tutorial/lab/choir/ensemble once per week.
 During this experience they will learn song leading, elemental conducting, e.g. breathing with the entry, down-beat, cut-off, how to solve problems in a class of beginning musicians, as well as using warm-ups and techniques learned in the class sessions.